telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/ChartSignalR/README.md

 ## Sample Overview
-This area demonstrates real-time chart updates using Telerik Chart and SignalR in ASP.NET MVC.
-It shows how to push live data to chart components in the browser, enabling dynamic visualization of changing data streams.
-The sample is useful for dashboards and monitoring scenarios where data changes frequently and must be reflected instantly in the UI.
+This area demonstrates real-time chart updates using SignalR in ASP.NET MVC.
+The sample shows how to connect a Telerik Chart component to a SignalR hub for live data push notifications, enabling the chart to automatically update when data changes on the server without requiring page refreshes.

+Common techniques shown in this sample:
+- Configuring Telerik Chart with SignalR data source transport
+- Connecting to remote SignalR hubs using HubConnectionBuilder
+- Implementing client-side hub methods for real-time data synchronization
+- Handling push notifications for create, update, and destroy operations
+- Using Promise-based hub connection with automatic reconnection
+- Displaying real-time notifications when data changes occur

 ---